Josh Vogelbach: College

-Later years
+Later life

 After graduating from Guilford, he signed to play with the Bloomington Extreme of the Indoor Football League for the 2009 season.
 He was released by the Extreme before the start of the season.
 In January 2017, he was promoted to head football coach at his alma mater Bishop Verot High School.
 In December 2019, he was replaced as head coach by John Mohring, but remained employed as an offensive coordinator.